mharen/mharen.github.io/_posts/2010/2010-03-01-moving-list-items-between-lists.md

   });
 ```

 It’s not really any less code, but we’ve moved the messy animation pieces out into a chainable function.
-I could have moved the <code>.closest()</code> pieces into the function, too, but that would make the <code>pushTo()</code> method a little too specific to this task for my taste.
+I could have moved the `.closest()` pieces into the function, too, but that would make the `pushTo()` method a little too specific to this task for my taste.
 Since we have the animation isolated to one line, we can easily change it to slide the items in and out ([demo](http://jsbin.com/ucoqi/7), [source](http://jsbin.com/ucoqi/7/edit)):

 ```cs